-Adjust the thermostat and check with a digital thermometer that the basking zone is 28 to 32°C. The cool end should be 22 to 24°C. A reptile heat mat on one side of the vivarium, with an on/off thermostat is recommended for a smaller enclosure, such as for hatchlings.
-Thermostats are not always accurate, so record the basking zone and cool end temperatures daily using one digital thermometer at each end.
-An infrared thermometer can also be used to check the temperature in the basking zone and cool end daily.
-You can turn off the heat at night to simulate night-time, when it can safely drop to around 16°C. If the room temperature drops lower than this, you will need a non-light emitting heat source at night, such as a ceramic heater or heat mat, with a correctly set up thermostat.
+Adjust the thermostat and check with a digital thermometer that the basking zone is 28 to 32°C. The cool end should be 22 to 24°C. A reptile heat mat on one side of the vivarium is recommended for a smaller enclosure, such as for hatchlings.
+Use an on/off thermostat with the probe on the heat mat.
+Thermostats are not always accurate so it is essential to record the temperatures daily.
+Use two digital thermometers: one at the cool end and one at the basking zone.

+With normal household temperatures, you can turn off the heat at night to simulate night-time, when it can safely drop to 16 to 20°C. If the room temperature drops lower than this, you will need non-light emitting heat source at night, such as a ceramic heater or heat mat, with a correctly set up thermostat.